[chernco_breadcrumbs]

 • When you want to guarantee your interests’ protection in court when suing someone who uses your brand identity or sells your products illegally.

+In these cases, a registered trademark is doubtless proof of your rights.
 If you’re looking for assistance registering your trademark, contact Chern & Co.
 Our experts will help you pick and register a trademark in Ireland, the UK, and the United States.

 Then to clarify the difference between copyright and trademark, let’s focus on what is copyright.